matthewbill/matthewbill/README.md

 ### Hue Code

-[Hue Code](https://marketplace.visualstudio.com/items?itemName=matthewbill.hue-code)A vscode plugin which will make your Hue smart lights come to life as you code!
+[Hue Code](https://marketplace.visualstudio.com/items?itemName=matthewbill.hue-code) is a vscode plugin which will make your Hue smart lights come to life as you code!

 ## 💬 Contact Me